 Governors should provide effective questioning and challenge to school leaders and staff as to the impact of formative assessment on children's development, learning and standards.
+Cookridge Primary School's actions:

 - Governor visits to allocated classes

 - Governor visits

 - Headteacher and SLT reports to governors.

 - Subject Leader's reports

 - Assessment reports to governors

 - Pupil voice feedback

 - Parental view and feedback